 The widely quoted “70% of people turning 65 will need long‑term care” statistic is real, but the definition of “long‑term care” used by HHS is extremely broad.
-That’s the key point.

-Long term care insurance brokers cite this data point – “70% of the elderly will need long term care” – without defining long term care.
+Long term care insurance brokers cite this – “70% of the elderly will need long term care” – without defining long term care.
 “Long term care”, in the HHS survey where the figure came from, does not mean “skill nursing center”, “assisted living center” or “in-home nursing”.

 The LTCI industry is basically lying when they cite this figure.